Find high-impact companies backed by verified customer data Explore 60dB Signal

 Although farmers like bank transfers for security, a quarter of them still prefer cash as a mode of payment for future seasons

 3 in 5 farmers prefer receiving payments via bank transfers, primarily due to the security of the transactions.
 However, 27% still prefer cash in order to immediately access the entire payment and the time savings incurred by skipping the withdrawal process.
+Deductions incurred during withdrawal (such as government taxes) may influence farmers’ preferences for cash.

 “I highly recommend Caravela because of their excellent prices and the added value they provide.
 By added value, I mean that the coffee is handled and processed with care, resulting in high quality with a good price.”